Trichur V. Ramachandran

-Trichur V. Ramachandran(born 1940) is a Carnatic music vocalist.
+Trichur V. Ramachandran (born 1940) is a Carnatic music vocalist.
 He received the most prestigious award of Madras Music Academy's Sangeetha Kalanidhi in 2012 from the Madras Music Academy.

 He was born in 1940 in Thrissur, Cochin State.
 He gave his first concert at the age of 14 and was a disciple of G. N. Balasubramaniam.
 Later he underwent training under M L Vasanthakumari as part of an Indian government Cultural Scholarship.
 Ramachandran married Charumathi in 1973.

 Ramachandran is recipient of Sangeet Natak Akademi Award in 2003.
 He also received the Padma Bhushan award from the Government of India in 2003.
 He also received the title of Sangeetha Choodamani by Sri Krishna Gana Sabha in 2001.
-Among plenty of titles and accolades, he is also the recipient of the Kerala Sangeetha Nataka Akademi Award in 1987 and Vidhya Tapasvi title from TAPAS Cultural Foundation in 2009.
+He is also the recipient of the Kerala Sangeetha Nataka Akademi Award in 1987 and Vidhya Tapasvi title from TAPAS Cultural Foundation in 2009.